mongodb/specifications/source/retryable-reads/retryable-reads.rst

 The minimum server version is 3.6 because

 1. It gives us version parity with retryable writes.
-2. It forces the retry attempt to use the same implicit session, which would make it it easier to track operations and kill any errant longer running operation.
+2. It forces the retry attempt(s) to use the same implicit session, which would make it it easier to track operations and kill any errant longer running operation.
 3. It limits the scope of the implementation (``OP_QUERY`` will not need to be